-- Patterns 2 through 4 have different background music, but they all use the same image change effect. - Pattern 5 can be used for playback of snapshots only (except for those that are part of a CS group), and the "Interval" setting is ignored. - Movies that include audio are played back without background music.
-Movies that do not include audio are played back with background music. - The currently selected image change effect setting is disabled automatically in following cases. - When playing a slideshow for which " Only" or "One Image" is selected for the "Images" setting - When the interval setting is "MAX", 1 second, or 2 seconds - Before and after playback of a movie - During CS group playback (Except the Pattern 1 effect)

-Off: No image change effect or background music

-- To stop the slideshow, press [SET] or [MENU].
-Pressing [MENU] stops the slideshow and returns to the menu screen. - Adjust audio volume by pressing [▼] and then press [▲] or [▼] during playback. - All button operations are disabled while the slideshow is transitioning from one image to another. - The time required for transition from one image to another may be longer in the case of an image that was not recorded with this camera.
+- Patterns 2 through 4 have different background music, but they all use the same image change effect. - Pattern 5 can be used for playback of snapshots only (except for those that are part of a CS group), and the "Interval" setting is ignored. - The currently selected image change effect setting is disabled automatically in following cases. - When playing a slideshow for which " Only" or "One Image" is selected for the "Images" setting - When the interval setting is "MAX", 1 second, or 2 seconds - Before and after playback of a movie - During CS group playback (Except the Pattern 1 effect) - Off: No image change effect or background music - To stop the slideshow, press [SET] or [MENU].
+Pressing [MENU] stops the slideshow and returns to the menu screen. - Adjust audio volume by pressing [▲] or [▼] during playback. - All button operations are disabled while the slideshow is transitioning from one image to another. - The time required for transition from one image to another may be longer in the case of an image that was not recorded with this camera.